Justin Torrey

 Justin Torrey (born January 3, 1983) is an American mixed martial artist currently competing in the Middleweight division of the World Series of Fighting.
-A professional competitor since 2003, he has formerly competed for Bellator.
+He is based out of Springfield, Massachusetts, and has been a professional competitor since 2003, he has formerly competed for Bellator.

 Background

 Torrey has served as a U.S. Marine in Iraq.
+Lance Cpl.
+Justin D. Torrey, 23, assigned to 1st Battalion, 25th Marine Regiment arrived to take over for his younger brother, Lance Cpl.
+James M. Torrey, 19, assigned to 2nd Battalion, 6th Marine Regiment.
+The two battalions were swapping out duties in Fallujah, where the two were based.

 Torrey also suffered a car accident, which has kept him away from mixed martial arts for a long period between 2010 and 2013.

 Mixed martial arts career

 Early career

 Torrey started his professional career in 2003.
 He fought only for Massachusetts-based organization Mass Destruction, amassing a record of three victories and no losses.

 Extreme Fighting International

 After years absent from mixed martial arts, Torrey fought against Elias Rivera on April 14, 2007, at EFI: Uprising.
 He defeated Rivera via knockout in the first round.

 Torrey next faced Alexandre Moreno on August 25, 2008, at EFI: International Beatdown for the middleweight title.
 He won via TKO in the first round and became the EFI middleweight champion.